MatrixonBNB/Matrix-token/README.md

 ## Ownership & Treasury Control (Post-Deployment)

-- The contract uses OpenZeppelin `Ownable`, which is a single-step ownership transfer mechanism.
+- The contract uses OpenZeppelin `Ownable2Step`, which implements a two-step ownership transfer mechanism (nominate `pendingOwner` → `acceptOwnership()`).
-  The team acknowledges the risk of mis-sending ownership to an incorrect address.
+  This reduces the risk of permanently losing ownership due to an accidental transfer to an incorrect address.
+  When transferring ownership to a multisignature (Safe) address, the second step (`acceptOwnership()`) is executed by the multisig itself via a contract interaction transaction.

 - After deployment, **contract ownership and the full token treasury** have been transferred to a multisignature wallet for risk reduction.